jeffchao98/simple-github-search-api/README.md

 ## Usage

-- When your application start, you should initialize the library using the snippet below:
+- When your application start, you should initialize the library using the constructor `GitRepoSearcher(Context context)` as the followng sameple:

 ```Java
         GitRepoSearcher searcher =  new GitRepoSearcher(this);